10 reasons why a Mezzanine Goods Lift is better than a Forklift

 Forklift or Goods Lift?

 - Packaging/palletising.
-Loads do not need to be palletised or packed ready for safe lifting for a goods lift, as required when using a forklift, saving time, effort and packaging costs.
+Loads do not need to be palletised or packed ready for safe lifting for a mezznine goods lift as required when using a forklift.
+This will save you time, effort and packaging costs.

 - Space.
 More space is required to manoeuvre a forklift to lift goods from one floor to another.
 Mezzanine goods lifts occupy a very small footprint and our MezzLite goods lift can be installed within 1 or 2 days.

 - Training.
-The familiarisation training required for the operation of a goods lift can be easily carried out by the supplier, as opposed to expensive and time-consuming fork lift driver training and licencing.
+The familiarisation training required for the operation of a goods lift can be easily carried out by the supplier, as opposed to the expensive and time-consuming fork lift driver training and licencing.
+Find out more about the training and operator courses we offer.

 - Lower lifetime cost.
 Forklifts are a more expensive option in the long term, many regulatory checks due to their poor safety record.
 In addition, the costs of driver qualification are ongoing.
 Maintenance costs of a mezzanine goods lift are minimal and frequently confined to a yearly service to ensure compliance with LOLER and PUWER regulations.

 - One-stop service.
 The supply of a mezzanine goods lift from Advanced Handling is a one-stop job.
 For instance, we supply CE marked lifts, fully compliant with UK regulations, built to fit seamlessly into your individual application.
-We carry out installation, advise on health and safety regulations, and offer ongoing maintenance and servicing.
-The full solution.
+After sales, we carry out installation, advice on health and safety regulations, and offer ongoing maintenance and servicing.
+Read more about our customer care here.